dsyme/dsyme-presentations/design-notes/on-teaching-operators.md

 The following are all either never really used, or discouraged in beginner code, or things where there are generally better alternatives when teaching.

-    3 :: xs                          Cons onto a list.
-Use Cons(3, xs).
-However necessary in pattern matching on lists !cell                            Dereference a mutable reference cell.
+    !cell                            Dereference a mutable reference cell.
 Use cell.Value instead :=                               Assign a mutable reference cell.
 Use "cell.Value <- expr" instead list1 @ list2                    Append one list to another.
-Use List.append instead
+Can normally use a computed list expression or List.append instead

     <<                               Backward function composition, discouraged in favour of forward composition